 University of Warwick Medical Courses that require UCAT

-- An undergraduate degree at a minimum of 2:1 in any subject
+- An undergraduate degree at a minimum of upper second class honour (2:1) degree in any subject; or

 - At least 2 different work experiences adding up to 70 hours in a healthcare setting (NHS preferred)